NSAPH/National-Causal-Analysis/Confounders/earth_engine/readme.md

 ## Download steps

-First, upload zip code shape files too Google Earth Engine, we used the zip code centroids and polygons from ESRI for this.
+First, upload zip code shape files to Google Earth Engine, we used the zip code centroids and polygons from ESRI for this.
 Google Earth Engine doesn’t provide a means for direct download, so the final output files are exported to Google Drive.
 They then must be individually downloaded